 Location: If you’re hoping to go to a top law school, you’re probably prepared to relocate.
 If not, you may want to start your search by thinking about where you’ll want to practice law someday.
 After all, you’ll be building a network with your fellow students, professors, and people you meet in the community.

-Reputation: Starting out, fellow attorneys (and potential employers) won’t know much about your mad skills or big brain.
+Reputation: Starting out, fellow attorneys (and potential employers) won’t know much about your skills.
 Instead, they’ll likely regard you as a “Duke grad” or a “Harvard man” (or woman) … and judge you by what they know about your law school.
-That doesn’t mean you have to go to a big, prestigious school—but you may want to look for a respected school.
+That doesn’t mean you have to go to a big, prestigious school — but you may want to look for a respected school.

 Interests: By attending a school that offers classes that focus on the type of law you think you’ll want to practice (sports and entertainment, criminal, business, health care, etc.) you’ll likely be better prepared for your career.
 And you’ll probably have an opportunity to find mentors who could help you as a student and in the future.